Levelling Up: A Critical Feminist Pedagogy for Game Design

 Introduction: The Case for Transforming Games Pedagogy

-Imagine a game design classroom in which students not only hone artistic and technical design skills but also develop interpersonal awareness such that they form a commitment to address the systems of social inequalities in games.
+Imagine a game design classroom in which students not only hone artistic and technical design skills but also develop interpersonal awareness so that they form a commitment to address the systems of social inequalities in games.
 As the course progresses, students begin to take ownership of their inherent power as future game developers, reflect on their spheres of influence, and even consider where they can begin to effect change during their time in college.
 In this paper, we discuss our use of a feminist, dialogic approach to teaching in the games classroom.
 Our project is a response to the crisis of toxicity and harassment continually playing out throughout the games field.
 Evidence of this crisis continues to be revealed, with a recent Antidefamation League report on statistics regarding player experiences online, stating that

 Sixty-five percent of players experience some form of severe harassment, which includes physical threats, stalking and sustained harassment. … Fifty-three percent of online multiplayer gamers who experience harassment believe they were targeted because of their race/ethnicity, religion, ability, gender or sexual orientation’.
 (ADL 2019: 6-7)

 The report lists stakeholders who are encouraged to take action to change this situation, including the game industry, civil society, and government.
 Notably, game design education programs are not mentioned.
 This is an oversight.